-Using the extended history, observe if a script is getting slower over time, or if slow performance correlates with specific events (such as Confluence or app upgrades).
+Using the performance history, observe if a script is getting slower over time, or if slow performance correlates with specific events (such as Bitbucket or app upgrades).
 Execution History provides long-term analytics allowing you to develop scripts and change execution timings, to keep your instance performing at an optimal level.
-Viewable executions include scripted listeners, scheduled jobs, escalation services, and post functions.
+Viewable executions include listeners, scheduled jobs, pre-hooks, post-hooks, and merge checks.

 To view the execution history of your ScriptRunner script:

 Navigate to the script location.
-For example, to view the execution history of a macro, navigate to Add Label.
+For example, to view the execution history of a merge check, navigate to Merge Checks.